 Cyber Apocalypse 2022 — Precious Guidance

-Precious Guidance is a Forensics Challenge from Cyber Apocalypse 2022 with the following description:
+Precious Guidance is a Forensics Challenge from Cyber Apocalypse 2022.

 Personally, I really liked that challenge, because it is quite realistic and made a lot of fun analyzing some malware :)